 We urge all members and parents to extend the same enthusiasm and support as is willingly offered by our Coaches, Committee members and various officials towards the ongoing development and enjoyment of each of our swimmers.

-From Learn to Swim through to Competitive Squads to Aussie Masters Swimming, the Tea Tree Gully Swimming Club can assist you with finding the right swimming program at affordable prices.
+From learn to swim through to competitive squads to Masters Swimming, TTGSC can assist you with finding the right swimming program at affordable prices.

 Premier competitive swimming club in North East Adelaide

 Developing swimmers and creating athletes in a competitive and friendly environment.

 - Integrity through doing what is right

 In October 1969, a meeting was held in the Modbury Primary School to form the Tea Tree Gully Amateur Swimming Club.
 This was because no swimming club existed in Tea Tree Gully and a new Olympic pool had just been opened at Waterworld.

 The Club trained at the Waterworld pool in the summer, and during the winter at the Strathmont Centre and Hampstead pools.

 Mr Ray Riddell was the first club President and along with his daughter Davinia, former State swimming champion, coached the Club until 1973 when Barrie Scott took over.

 In 1972 the first Open carnival of the Club was held at Waterworld directed by Kevin Bampton